School of Politics and International Relations

 Will's current research continues to examine the nexus between political institutions and individual behaviour in political representation.
 Ongoing work addresses these dynamics for gender and representation, digital campaigning, and political careers.

-Drawing upon novel data collected on the 2022 French legislative elections, he continues to work on the determinants of online campaigning behaviour, examining the role of political experience, personal background, and partisanship with Elise Frelin, Max-Valentin Robert, and Laurence Rowley-Abel.
-In EU politics, he is working on a new study of cross-platform social media campaigning during the 2024 elections with Lukas Obholzer.
-He has also recently completed a paper on the importance of individual background for Commission cabinets with Steffen Hurka.
+Drawing upon novel data collected on the 2022 French legislative elections for a Digital Society Project-funded research package that he led from 2022-23, he is currently focussing on the determinants of online campaigning behaviour, examining the role of political experience, personal background, and partisanship with Elise Frelin, Max-Valentin Robert, and Laurence Rowley-Abel.
+In EU politics, he is working on a related new study of cross-platform social media campaigning during the 2024 European Parliament elections with Lukas Obholzer and a separate study of demographic 'fit' in candidate selection with Anthony Kevins.
+He recently completed a paper on the importance of individual background for Commission cabinets with Steffen Hurka.

 Past Research

-Will recently completed a book manuscript with Andrea Aldrich (Yale) on the effect of gender quota implementation on political career trajectories in Europe, which will be published by Oxford University Press in 2025.
+Will recently completed a book manuscript, Gender Quotas as Game Changers for the Recruitment, Selection, and Performance of Elected Politicians, with Andrea Aldrich, on the effect of gender quota implementation on political career trajectories in Europe, which will be published by Oxford University Press in 2025.
 He provided evidence to the Welsh Senedd's Reform Bill Committee that draws upon this work.

 Will's first book, Career Behaviour and the European Parliament: All Roads Lead through Brussels?, was published by Oxford University Press in 2015.
 The project explores institutional change in the European Parliament and its effect on the career paths of its membership.
 To do so, he examines the role of legislative professionalization and national political party gatekeepers on the career behavior and advancement strategies of European Parliament legislators.